sous-chefs/nagios/README.md

 Monitoring Systems Not In Chef
 ------------------------------

-Create a nagios\_unmanagedhosts data bag that will contain definitions for hosts that present in Chef that you would like to manage.  "hostgroups" can be an existing Chef role (every Chef role gets a Nagios hostgroup) or a new hostgroup.
+Create a nagios\_unmanagedhosts data bag that will contain definitions for hosts not in Chef that you would like to manage.  "hostgroups" can be an existing Chef role (every Chef role gets a Nagios hostgroup) or a new hostgroup.
 Here's an example host definition:

 		{